rishabhlakhotia/CSE-Lab-Manual/IV Semester/Microprocessor_Lab/README.md

 ### Part-B (8051)
 Part-B contains all the 8051 assembly programs as per the manual.

+### Extra
+Extra programs(present in the "Extra" directory) are not included in the manual.
+They are just programs to try by yourself or for practice.

 ## Contributing
 Several options are available to get started: